tarrball/cheatle/README.md

 [![Today's Wordle](https://github.com/tarrball/cheatle/actions/workflows/dailywordle.js.yml/badge.svg)](https://github.com/tarrball/cheatle/actions/workflows/dailywordle.js.yml)

+## Last Solved Puzzle

+![Last Solved Puzzle](https://github.com/tarrball/cheatle/blob/main/cypress/screenshots/play_wordle_spec.js/result-screenshot.png)

+## Old Introduction

 Let's face it, you're busy.
 You have things to do.
 You have a job, maybe.
 You can't be doing puzzles all day long.

 Nevertheless, your friends and family find the time to play and then tell you all about the fun they have with [Wordle](https://www.nytimes.com/games/wordle/index.html).
 You wish you had a robot to solve the puzzle for you.
 I, Cheatle, am that robot.

-## Last Solved Puzzle

-![Last Solved Puzzle](https://github.com/tarrball/cheatle/blob/main/cypress/screenshots/play_wordle_spec.js/result-screenshot.png)

 ## Usage